equinor/radix-flux/README.md

     name: radix-docker
 ```
 ### imagePolicy
-The imagePolicy resource specifies how Flux should look for versions.
-It can be configured to filter and extract a timestamp or use semvars to find the latest versions.
-If the image tags are not using semvars, Flux needs to be able to sort the image tags alphabetically or numerically.
-They recommend tagging images with a timestamp.
+The imagePolicy resource specifies how Flux will identify the latest container image scanned from the imageRepository.
+The `policy` spec specifies whether the latest image is found by a SemVer range or by alphabetical or numberical sorting.
+If the image tag contains a timestamp, the timestamp can be filtered and extracted using the `filterTags` spec.

 ```yaml
 # file: components/radix-platform/radix-operator/imagePolicy.yaml